The Station

 MOD Athan was the designated site for the United Kingdom's new defence training academy, but the programme was cancelled in October 2010.

-The base has been home to the RAF No. 4 School of Technical Training throughout its life, as well as a major aircraft maintenance unit.
+The base was home to the RAF No. 4 School of Technical Training throughout its life, as well as a major aircraft maintenance unit.

 St Athan has also been used to house British Army units, including the 1st Battalion, Welsh Guards.